 Learn more about the Moose Factory Cree First Nation at the Cree Cultural Interpretive Centre.

-As the road trip continues west from Cochrane, the landscape becomes more rugged and the towns are fewer and further apart.
+The road trip continues west from Cochrane.
+The landscape becomes more rugged and the towns are fewer and further apart.

 Residents reported strange lights in the skies and crop circles in the 1960s and ‘70s.
 A light pillar is the most likely explanation rather than UFOs.
 During this optical phenomenon, vertical beams of light appear in the sky due to light reflecting off tiny atmospheric ice crystals.
 While no one knows for sure how the town got its name, from a marketing perspective, why pass up a UFO connection?